On the number of vertices of Newton--Okounkov polygons: Slopes and lengths of sides

 it is clear that $\nu$ is determined by the claimed intersection numbers.
-Note that $k$ is also determined by the intersection numbers, as the minimum $k$ such that \eqref{eq:N0} admits a solution with $(D-N_0)\cdot C_j\ge 0$ for all $j>k$.
+Note that $k$ is also determined by the intersection numbers, as the minimum $k$ such that there is a solution of the form $N_0=\nu C+a_1 C_1+ \dots +a_k C_k$ to \eqref{eq:N0}, \eqref{eq:N0i} with $(D-N_0)\cdot C_j\ge 0$ for all $j>k$.